quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/qcalendar-resource.md

 <MarkdownExample title="Custom Height" file="ResourceCustomHeight" no-github no-edit/>

+## Dark

+This will only make sense if your browser is currently in light mode.

 <MarkdownExample title="Dark" file="ResourceDark" no-github no-edit/>

+## Focusable Hoverable

 <MarkdownExample title="Focusable Hoverable" file="ResourceFocusableHoverable" no-github no-edit/>

+## Hour 24 Format

 <MarkdownExample title="Hour 24 Format" file="ResourceHour24Format" no-github no-edit/>

+## Modify Intervals

 Using the proerties `interval-minutes`, `interval-start` and `interval-count`, you can control how the calendar looks in terms of the range of intervals.